bindersarah/Deep_Learning/README.md

 Detecting High Arousal and Low Emotional Valence Images to Inform Viewer Discretion

 ## Datasets
+Please note that the datasets containing images are stored in Google Drive due to size restrictions on GitHub.
+Details on requesting access are below.
+1. EmoSet accessed via HuggingFace: https://huggingface.co/datasets/Woleek/EmoSet-118K
-1. NAPS(Nencki Affective Picture System)
+2. NAPS(Nencki Affective Picture System)
 	Data in the NAPS_Data Folder
-2. OASIS(Open Affective Standardized Image Set)
+3. OASIS(Open Affective Standardized Image Set)
 	Data in the OASIS_Data Folder
-3. Radesky YouTube Dataset - Images Already Classified in the Radeskey Paper Data in the Redesky_YT_Dataset Folder
+4. Radesky YouTube Dataset - Images Already Classified in the Radeskey Paper Data in the Redesky_YT_Dataset Folder
-4. YT_images_exploratory
+5. YT_images_exploratory
 	Images that we personally pulled to label

  ## Code